 Current Research:1) The Origins of NGOs: Examines the role of global culture and national states structures in encouraging the global proliferation of voluntary associations.
 2) Educational structures and economic inequality: Explores how the organizational features of education systems shape cultural categories and status distinctions as well as subsequent economic inequality in society.

-David Snow -- Collective Behavior and Social Movements, Social Psychology (Symbolic Interaction,
+David Snow, Distinguished Emeritus Professor-- Collective Behavior and Social Movements, Social Psychology (Symbolic Interaction,

 Dramaturgy, Self and Identity), Sociology of Culture (Frame Analysis, Ideology and